VW plans to open Spanish battery plant near Valencia in 2026 | Headlines

 VW plans to open Spanish battery plant near Valencia in 2026

+"The European funds allow us to do a lot of things in Spain that probably would not have been done as early ... it has pulled ahead the decision on electrification for instance by about 10 years," he said.
+Volkswagen said it would invest, with suppliers, over 7 billion euros ($7.7 billion) in the plant and in starting EV production at two Spanish factories.

+Automakers are racing to build battery plants to power their growing electric fleets, with a focus among European carmakers on reducing dependence on Asia.
+Volkswagen aims to build six large battery factories across Europe by 2030.

-Volkswagen has set a target to build six large battery factories across Europe with partners by the end of the decade.
-The first plant by Northvolt in Sweden, in which Volkswagen holds a 20% stake, will begin commercial production in 2022.
-A second in Salzgitter, Germany, will be built by 2025 in partnership with China's Gotion High-Tech, in which Volkswagen owns 26%.
+The first plant by Northvolt in Sweden, in which Volkswagen holds a 20% stake, will begin production in 2022.
+A second in Germany will be built by 2025 with China's Gotion High-Tech , in which Volkswagen owns 26%.
+Partners for the Spanish plant have not been chosen, but the planned location of Sagunto is close to a Ford production site.

-The Sagunto plant in Spain will have several partners.
-These have not been decided yet and could include other carmakers, SEAT's chairman Wayne Griffiths told reporters.
-It would be the single largest investment in industrial infrastructure ever in Spain, according to SEAT, which said it expected "substantial" public aid.

-The news comes as a joint venture between Stellantis , Mercedes-Benz and TotalEnergies said it would build a battery plant in Italy, also with government support, and a day after Tesla inaugurated its German battery plant, which aims to eventually reach a capacity of 50 GWh. ($1 = 0.9079 euros)
+Asked if Ford could be a customer or have a stake in the plant, SEAT's chairman said both were possibilities.
+A Ford spokesperson in Spain said it was evaluating its European production amid growing demand for EVs and had not decided whether to apply for PERTE aid.

+Ford does not currently make EVs in Valencia.
+It announced last week seven new electric models for Europe and a battery-assembly site in Germany, deepening an existing partnership with Volkswagen to produce a second EV for the European market based on the German firm's platform. ($1 = 0.9079 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)